ixc/wagtail-instance-selector/README.md

 ## Rationale & Credits

-Largely, this is a rewrite of [neon-jungle/wagtailmodelchooser](https://github.com/neon-jungle/wagtailmodelchooser) that focuses on reusing the functionality in the admin list views.
-We had started a large build using [neon-jungle/wagtailmodelchooser](https://github.com/neon-jungle/wagtailmodelchooser) heavily, but quickly ran into UI problems when users needed to filter the objects or create them inline.
-After [neon-jungle/wagtailmodelchooser#11](https://github.com/neon-jungle/wagtailmodelchooser/issues/11) received little response, the decision was made to piece together our needs referencing parts from the ecosystem.
+Largely, this is a rewrite of [neon-jungle/wagtailmodelchooser](https://github.com/neon-jungle/wagtailmodelchooser) that focuses on reusing the functionality in the ModelAdmins.
+We had started a large build using wagtailmodelchooser heavily, but quickly ran into UI problems when users needed to filter the objects or create them inline.
+After [neon-jungle/wagtailmodelchooser#11](https://github.com/neon-jungle/wagtailmodelchooser/issues/11) received little response, the decision was made to piece together parts from the ecosystem and replicate the flexibility of django's `raw_id_fields`, while preserving the polish in Wagtail's UI.

 Much of this library was built atop of the work of others, specifically:
 - https://github.com/neon-jungle/wagtailmodelchooser